Tax Guide

 • Self-employment tax may apply (see below)

 If your average rental period is between 7 and 30 days and you provide significant personal services, the activity may also be non-passive.
 The classification depends on the specific facts of your operation.
-This is an area where a CPA with STR expertise is essential.
+This is an area where a CPA with STR expertise is essential, and where material participation documentation becomes critical.

 Self-employment tax implications